msuiche/OPCDE/2019/Emirates/README.md

 # OPCDE
 OPCDE Kenya 2019

-Create a folder using the following format "<Talk name> - <Authors>" containing your slides and materials.
+Create a folder using the following format "Talk name - Authors" containing your slides and materials.

 ## Agenda
 - Automated Reverse Engineering of Industrial Control Systems Binaries (Mihalis Maniatakos)